MarcToussaint/robotics-course/docs/source/_ConfigurationFiles.rst

 Notation to specify transformations
 ===================================

-Transformation can always be specified as 7-vectors ``Q:[p1 p2 p3 q0 q1 q2 q3]`` (position,
+Transformation can always be specified as 7-vectors ``Q:[p1 p2 p3 q0
+q1 q2 q3]`` (position, quaternion), or also 3- or 4-vectors if you
-quaternion).
-But this is not intuitive for human editing.
+only want to set position or orientation.
+But this is not always intuitive for human editing.
 Therefore, the bracket notation ``<...>`` allows for another notation, namely as a chaining of little interpretable transformations, as in the old turtle language.

 Specifically, you specify a transform by chaining::